jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 ![WindowsServerInstallation](../assets/Windows_Server_in_Azure/03.png)

-Let's use \[smalldisk\] Windows Server 2012 R2 Datacenter, that is the minimum Server available.
+Let's use Windows Server 2012 R2 Datacenter, that is the minimum Server available.

 ![WindowsServerInstallation](../assets/Windows_Server_in_Azure/04.png)